-Keyword Description N/E Values M/O COMMENT Comments (allowed only at the beginning of the APM Metadata before OBJECT_NAME).
-Each comment line shall begin with this keyword. Е This is a comment 0 OBJECT_NAME Spacecraft name of the object corresponding to the attitude data to be given.
-There is no CCSDS-based restriction on the value for this keyword, but it is recommended to use names from the UN Office of Outer Space Affairs (Ref.
-[2]). Е EUTELSAT W1 MARS PATHFINDER M
+Keyword Description Examples of Values M/O/C COMMENT Comments (allowed only at the beginning of the APM Metadata before OBJECT_NAME).
+Each comment line shall begin with this keyword.
+This is a comment О OBJECT_NAME Spacecraft name for which the orbit state is provided.
+While there is no CCSDS-based restriction on the value for this keyword, it is recommended to use names from the UN Office of Outer Space Affairs designator index (Ref.
+[2], which include object name and international designator).
+Where OBJECT_NAME is not known or cannot be disclosed, the value should be set to UNKNOWN.
+EUTELSAT W1 MARS PATHFINDER UNKNOWN M

 OBJECT_ID Spacecraft identifier of the object corresponding to the attitude data to be given.
 While there is no CCSDS-based restriction on the value for this keyword, it is recommended to use international designators from the UN Office of Outer Space Affairs (Ref.
 [2]).
 Recommended values have the format YYYY-NNNP{PP}, where: YYYY = Year of launch.
 NNN = Three digit serial number of launch in year YYYY (with leading zeros).
 P{PP} = At least one letter for the identification of the part brought into space by the launch.
 In cases where the asset is not listed in Ref.
-[2], the UN Office of Outer Space Affairs designator index format is not used, or the content cannot be disclosed, the value should be set to UNKNOWN. Е 2000-052A M CENTER_NAME Celestial body orbited by the object, which may be a natural solar system body (planets, asteroids, comets, and natural satellites), including any planet barycenter or the solar system barycenter.
-The set of allowed values is described in ANNEX B, Section B8. Е EARTH BARYCENTER MOON О TIME_SYSTEM Time system used for attitude and maneuver data.
-The set of allowed values is described in ANNEX B, Section B2. Е UTC TAI M
+[2], the UN Office of Outer Space Affairs designator index format is not used, or the content cannot be disclosed, the value should be set to UNKNOWN.
+2000-052A M CENTER_NAME Celestial body orbited by the object, which may be a natural solar system body (planets, asteroids, comets, and natural satellites), including any planet barycenter or the solar system barycenter.
+The set of allowed values is described in ANNEX B, Section B8.
+EARTH BARYCENTER MOON O TIME_SYSTEM Time system used for attitude and maneuver data.
+The set of allowed values is described in ANNEX B, Section B2.
+UTC TAI М